|A Programmer's Guide To Octave|

 Page 1 of 3

-Octave is an open source language that makes doing difficult math easy.
+Octave is an open source language, mostly compatible with MatLab, that makes doing difficult math easy.
 It supports matrix operations and has lots of different types of built-in mathematical operations.
 It isn't as well known as it deserves to be, and if you are a programmer it can be difficult to find out what you need to know.
 Hence a programmer's guide.

 Interactive and Persistent